emmastrand/Tanzi_eDNA/scripts/01-ampliseq_metabarcoding.md

 Below is what we used for 12S amplicon sequencing at UNH (MiFish).
 Ampliseq will automatically calculate the reverse compliment and include this for us.

 MiFish 12S amplicon F: GTCGGTAAAACTCGTGCCAGC
-MiFish 12S amplicon R: GTTTGACCCTAATCTATGGGGTGATAC
+MiFish 12S amplicon R: CATAGTGGGGTATCTAATCCCAGTTTG

 Run nf-core/ampliseq (Cutadapt & DADA2):